pjk6/jwt-auth/README.md

 You can then execute your native executable with: `./target/jwt-auth-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

+## Running in DEV mode with Dev services

+This code project needs a PostgreSQL database.
+Because no DB parameters are configured in the dev profile, Quarkus will start a testcontainer containing a PostgresSQL database.
+The name of the database created inside the testcontainer is equal to 'quarkus'.
+When you want to login to the database the username and password are also equal to 'quarkus'.